laurikihva/Weather-app/README.md

 # Weather-app

 A simple application for weather forecast to find out the current weather information of your desired location!
-And it is really easy to use - just type in name of the city and tadaaa!
+And it is really easy to use - just type in name of the city, click "Submit" and tadaaa!

 <img src="http://oi67.tinypic.com/15n6fth.jpg"/>